How much do welders make?

 How much do welding apprentices make?

-Becoming a welder’s apprentice can be a fantastic way to gain experience and learn the tricks of the trade while being paid.
+Becoming a welder’s apprentice is a fantastic way to gain experience and learn the tricks of the trade while being paid.
 So, how much do welders make as apprentices?

 Well, the typical welding apprentice’s salary is around £11,063 per year, which works out at around £1,092 per month or £6.30 per hour.

-While that might not sound like a lot, remember that you’ll be learning on the job and gaining valuable skills that could stand you in good stead to earn more once you’re qualified.
+While that might not sound like a lot, remember that you’ll be learning on the job.
+Plus, you’ll gain valuable skills that could stand you in good stead to earn more once you’re qualified.

 How much does a first year welder make?